My Career Journey with Bridge Global – A place where women empowerment is not just a word!

 I should mention Krishna, our CEO who always stands like a mentor.
 I am greatly inspired by his attitude towards everyone regardless of their seniority or title.
 I believe he is truly a leader in every sense of the word.

-When I look back from an individual contributor to the team lead of a growing team, I can see a lot of hard work, perseverance and tremendous support from all the Bridgys.
-I am very much excited for what lies ahead on my Journey with Bridge.
+When I look back from an individual contributor to the team lead of a growing team, I can see a lot of hard work, perseverance, and tremendous support from all the Bridges.
+I am very much excited about what lies ahead on my Journey with Bridge.
 Ultimately the opportunities I got were the stepping stones for my career, preparing me for more challenges ahead.

 Now with the improved flat structure and empowered self-organizing teams in place, Bridge Global has become a truly employee-driven entity.

 I strongly recommend the young vibrant IT talents to join us here at Bridge Global.
 From my own experience, I can confidently say that Bridge would be the best option for women who are striving to balance personal and professional life.

 As you can see on our website, there are a good number of women leaders who are getting equal opportunities, traveling around the world, building networks,s and taking the company to the next level.